Pieisyum25/Intruder-Alert/README.md

 - Intruder alert!
 Intruder alert!
 Intruders have boarded the ship!
 - Move quickly.
 Use your guns and the environment to eliminate all enemies while dodging their projectiles.
 - Pick up enemy guns for extra firepower!
-- Source code and art made by Pieisyum25 (me).
+- Source code made by Pieisyum25 (me).

 **Play by downloading the .zip and launching Intruder_Alert.exe (Windows only).**